 I cannot even express how much I feel I owe to the University - it's been a big inspiration, both during my degree and after graduating.

-What are your favourite memories from your time at Leeds Trinity?
+My favourite memories from my time at Leeds Trinity

 My favourite memories from Leeds Trinity are living in halls.
 I was in Ripon, and although it didn't look as impressive as the others, I loved it.
 Every day was different and the openness of the structure made it easy to mix with the people I was living with.
 I am really shy and everyone was really friendly and coaxed me out of my room, and I am still really good friends with them.

 Writing my novel Mist Deep whilst studying at Leeds Trinity

 I first started writing Mist Deep, the first in a series, when I was in my first year of university in 2012.
 I'm an introvert by nature and I was so afraid of leaving my room and socialising that after my lectures, I'd go straight to my room and just write.
 I think the prospect of university - something which was completely new and like a new world to me - inspired elements of my story.
 It was like stepping into another world.
 I had only ever dreamt of attending university and it finally became a reality.

 While I was studying and spending time with my friends, Mist Deep was slowly developed whenever I had the time.
 I would take it with me wherever I went and wrote little bits and pieces, and when I entered my third year and everything started to get really serious, time for my writing suffered.
 I finally finished it though - two weeks before my dissertation was due in 2015.
 Altogether, alongside lectures, sparse writing periods, and going out, it took two and a half years to finish Mist Deep.